wmfs/tymly-website/docs/guide/README.md

 tymly add creatable --model order
 ```

-We know already that these commands produced some [Card Template](#card-templates) files, but they also scaffolded some state machines to integrate them within a data collection process too:
+We know already that these commands produced some [Card Template](#card-templates) files, but they also scaffolded State Machines to embed the UI within a wider data-collection process too:

 ```
 /tymly-pizza-blueprint